migue001/documentation/content/applications/sales/crm/track_leads/lead_distribution_report.rst

 icon, to the right of the :guilabel:`Search...` bar, to reveal a drop-down menu of search and filter options.

-Three columns will be displayed: :guilabel:`Filters`, :guilabel:`Group By`, and :guilabel:`Favorites`.
+Three columns are displayed: :guilabel:`Filters`, :guilabel:`Group By`, and :guilabel:`Favorites`.

 .. image:: lead_distribution_report/filters-dropdown.png
   :align: center
   :alt: Clicking the dropdown arrow in the search bar will display filters, groups, and favorites.

 To begin, navigate to the bottom of the :guilabel:`Filters` column, and click :guilabel:`Add Custom Filter`.
 This opens an :guilabel:`Add Custom Filter` pop-up window, where a custom filter can be created.

 .. image:: lead_distribution_report/add-custom-filters.png
   :align: center
   :alt: The Add Custom Filter pop-up window allows custom filtering rules to be created.

 Custom filters
 --------------

-The following conditions are provided as an example of a *good* but *not comprehensive* set of rules for finding good leads.
+The following conditions are provided as an example of a *good*, but *not comprehensive*, set of rules for finding good leads.
 These filters should be applied in the order specified to achieve a heavily-detailed filter.